rickyeast/profit-trailer/README.md

 ProfitTrailer for Docker
 ------------------------

+I have updated image to include ubuntu and sdk8 images seperately which seems to have profit trailer running without crashing.

 **ProfitTrailer** is a smart crypto currency trading bot.
 It gives you the ability to trade using different exchanges in a fast and simple way.
 For easier deployment, I set up a *Docker Container*.